rowanthorpe/taskwrangle/README.md

 ------------

-Copy `conf/picotask.l.template` to `conf/picotask.l` and edit the copied file to suit your needs, then run `install.sh`.
-To toggle un/install or customize installation locations use flags (see `install.sh -h` for details) or for greater control edit `install.sh` directly.
+Copy `conf/picotask.l.template` to `conf/picotask.l` and edit the copied file to suit your needs, then run `./install.sh`.
+To toggle un/install or customize installation locations use flags (see `./install.sh -h` for details) or for greater control edit `./install.sh` directly.

 Rationale
 ---------